 You recall an article from the Wall Street Journal titled "Only the Employed Need Apply" which attempts to explain business's belief that only the employed deserve consideration.
 The thinking is that those still employed are a strain of super-employee, impervious to the cutbacks, layoffs and rampant downsizing so many of the rest of us have fallen prey to.

-Despite the fact that 60% of jobs are currently found through networking, business insists the time-honored maxim of it's who you know, and not what you know is untrue.
+Despite the fact that 60% of jobs are currently found through networking, business insists the time-honored maxim of it's not what you know, it's who you know is untrue.
 That those drawing paychecks aren't just friends, pals and buddies.

 This is very different from performance-based employment.
 This is also very different from being good at what you do.

 But then, what do you know?
 You forget that in America, intelligence is measured in dollars.

 Confronted with your six-billionth attribute inventory, you want to retch.
 That these are gateways to mansions in Florida for the slicks who sell them seems invisible to every HR department in the country.

 You want to get this straight: no business using them has ever had to fire a single, solitary employee, because every hire was a perfect fit.
 Is that correct?
 Because you know differently.

 Then you remember the expression “Monkey see, monkey do” was inspired by the business world.
 And if it wasn’t, it should have.